Part 2 of 3

 effect coding, Japan and Switzerland may have experienced lower rankings

-due to less favorable average deviations, such as in Property Price to
+due to less favorable average deviations in measures such as Property Price to

 Income (PPI), GRY, PPR, or MI.